citelab/JAMScript/jview.md

 See sample-10 and the NodeGenerator.js from **line 165** to see how the two buttons start processes in the backend, terminates them and changes each other's values.

 See sample-11 and the NodeGenerator.js from **line 203** to see how the multistate button can change state as well as start processes in the backend.

+See sample-12 to see how a multistate button in mode 1 can emit it's state value at **interval**.

 See sample-9 and the NodeGenerator.js from **line 102** to multiple widgets on a single page interracting with eachother.
 It should be noted that at **line 64**, there is an example of how to give custom commands to a widget.
 In this case, the button will change the multistate button to _state_3_ and this is not done through the backend or a websocket.